cmpx0sec/OverTheWire-CTF-s/Bandit/Level-01.md

    ls
 ```
 3. **Special Characters**:
-Normally we would just write the **cat** command along with the name of the file but this time the file name is simply a dash symbol **-**.
+Normally, we would use the cat command followed by the file name.
+However, this time the file name is a single dash symbol (-).
-Normally opening the file with the **cat** command alone will result in the terminal not responding when dealing with a file starting with a special character instead you must use the following command;
+Running cat - would not open the file correctly — it would cause the terminal to hang because - is interpreted as an option, not a file name.
+Instead, we must specify the file path explicitly using ./, which tells the terminal to look for a file named - in the current directory.

 Command:
    ```bash